 - Challenges during execution

-Below we provided few common LoadRunner interview questions and answers to them.
-However, please note that the best results can be achieved by providing answers based on your exposure, expertise and interpretation of the concepts.
+Below we have provided a few common LoadRunner interview questions and answers to them.
+However, please note that the best results can be achieved by providing answers based on your exposure, expertise, and interpretation of the concepts.
 Learning just the answers to questions is not always optimum.
-Practice, Learn and Expert – this should be your approach for performance testing interview preparation.
+Practice, Learn and Expert – this should be your approach for Performance Testing interview preparation.

 Virtual User Generator